-New Greener Ships for the Great Lakes
+New Greener Ships for the Great Lakes-St. Lawrence

 - Between 2012-2015, Montreal-based Canada Steamship Lines added four new self-unloading and two gearless bulk carriers to the Canadian Great Lakes fleet.
 These Trillium-class ships feature new engine technology and hull design to reduce fuel consumption and air emissions and the latest generation in self-unloading equipment to prevent cargo spills and reduce noise in ports, amongst other improvements.
+Find out more.

 - Since 2013, St. Catharines-based Algoma Central Corporation has added seven new vessels to its domestic fleet as part of its Equinox fleet renewal program.
 An eighth new vessel will arrive in 2019.
 All Equinox-class vessels are equipped with closed-loop exhaust scrubbers which remove the sulphur emissions generated from fuel combustion.
 These vessels are also on average 45 per cent more fuel efficient than their predecessors.
 Algoma also has three cement carriers operating on the Great Lakes-St. Lawrence waterway as part of its joint venture NovaAlgoma Cement Carriers.
 The NACC Quebec is equipped with a hybrid exhaust gas scrubber that works in fresh and salt water, while the NACC Alicudi is equipped with a ballast water treatment system.
 Find out more.